TadeeshaNithesh/Musify/README.md

 # Musify
-Musify - The music discord bot
+Musify - The music discord bot..
+Created by Tadeesha